MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

   Alternatively, when all I/O occurs from adjacent sectors on the HD, this is referred to as sequential I/O. Sequential I/O has no seek time because when the first I/O is complete, the read/write head is at the start of where the next block of data is stored on the HD.
 Thus a 10,000-RPM HD is capable of handling approximately 333 I/O per second (1000 ms per second divided by 3 ms per I/O).

   >[!NOTE]
   >This example does not reflect the disk cache, where the data of one cylinder is typically kept.
-In this case, the 10 ms are needed on the first IO and the disk reads the whole cylinder.
-All other sequential IO is satisfied from the cache.
-As a result, in-disk caches might improve sequential IO performance.
+In this case, the 10 ms are needed on the first I/O and the disk reads the whole cylinder.
+All other sequential I/O is satisfied from the cache.
+As a result, in-disk caches might improve sequential I/O performance.

   So far, the transfer rate of the hard drive has been irrelevant.
 Whether the hard drive is 20 MB/s Ultra Wide or an Ultra3 160 MB/s, the actual amount of IOPS the can be handled by the 10,000-RPM HD is ~100 random or ~300 sequential I/O. As block sizes change based on the application writing to the drive, the amount of data that is pulled per I/O is different.
 For example, if the block size is 8 KB, 100 I/O operations will read from or write to the hard drive a total of 800 KB.
 However, if the block size is 32 KB, 100 I/O will read/write 3,200 KB (3.2 MB) to the hard drive.
 As long as the SCSI transfer rate is in excess of the total amount of data transferred, getting a “faster” transfer rate drive will gain nothing.
 See the following tables for comparison.